-Jason Wilde of ESPN Wisconsin confirmed that through his own sources:
+Wilde also confirmed that through his own sources:

-Kicker and longtime Favre teammate Ryan Longwell knows what it's like to burn the fuse at both ends, having played for both the Packers and Vikings in his career just as Favre did.
+Kicker and longtime Favre teammate Ryan Longwell knows what it's like to participate on both sides of the rivalry, having played for both the Packers and Vikings in his career, just as Favre did.
 Demovsky reported what Longwell had to say about Favre's prospective induction:

-An inference could have been made that Favre would indeed be inducted to Green Bay's Hall of Fame even without the outside reports purporting that to be the case.
+An inference could have been made that Favre would indeed be inducted into Green Bay's Hall of Fame even without the outside reports purporting that to be the case.